dakotamm/research_blog/_posts/2022-11-14-bathymetry.md

 In reviewing bathymeteries and topographies used for LiveOcean, I found the following two bathymetries for the northern Salish Sea/Strait of Georgia.
 There are higher resolution bathymetries for Puget Sound, but these are the two I found applicable to the DFO study region.
 I'd like to select one of these bathymeteries for beginning to estimate state variables using DFO data.

 The first appears to be from Salish Seacast's ERDDAP server, collected from: https://salishsea.eos.ubc.ca/erddap/griddap/ubcSSnBathymetryV17-02.html (in 2019, according to the README).
-Max resoluton???
+The finest resolution is approximately 272m.

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/55995675/201752591-c3548b67-334b-4efb-8f81-9463cab9032d.png" width="1200"/><br>Fig 1.
 Salish Seacast bathymetry (pulled 2019).</p><br>